-FIGURE 5.3.
-Mean squared forecast errors in models with five variables.
-MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficient priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run.
+FIGURE 5.4.
+Mean squared forecast errors in models with five variables (linear combinations).
+MN: BVAR with the Minnesota prior; SZ: BVAR with the Minnesota and sum-of-coefficients priors; Naive: random walk with drift for each variable; PLR: BVAR with the Minnesota prior and the prior for the long run.

 To confirm this view, the dotted lines in figures 5.5 and 5.6 represent the MSFEs produced by a PLR-BVAR with a long-term nominal neutrality restriction.
-Such a model corresponds to dogmatically setting to zero the hyperparameter $\phi_i$ controlling the variance of the prior on the column of $\Lambda$ that captures the effects of the nominal trend.
+Such a model corresponds to dogmatically setting to zero the hyperparameter φ_i controlling the variance of the prior on the column of Λ that captures the effects of the nominal trend.
 Relative to its unrestricted version, this model generates better MSFEs for the real variables, getting close to MSFEs of the naive model.
 However, the figures also show a worsening of the forecasting performance for inflation and the nominal trend.
-The reason of this deterioration is the symmetry of our prior, which does not allow different degrees of shrinkage on different elements of a column of
+The reason of this deterioration is the symmetry of our prior, which does not allow different degrees of shrinkage on different elements of a column of Λ .
+Therefore, imposing a long-term nominal neutrality restriction on the system comes at the cost of also impairing any effect of the nominal trend on inflation.
+Our findings suggest